-The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
-This process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
-Assessment maps and summary information sheets are available on the internet at http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
-To access the maps for your water system you will need the State-assigned identification code, which is printed at the top of this report.
-The Source Water Inventory Project maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.
+∋ Department of Natural Resources conducted a source water assessment tetermine the susceptibility of our water source to potential contaminants. s process involved the establishment of source water area delineations for ch well or surface water intake and then a contaminant inventory was formed within those delineated areas to assess potential threats to each irce.
+Assessment maps and summary information sheets are available on internet at http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
+To cess the maps for your water system you will need the State-assigned ntification code, which is printed at the top of this report.
+The Source Water entory Project maps and information sheets provide a foundation upon ich a more comprehensive source water protection plan can be developed.

-Why are there contaminants in my water?
+hy are there contaminants in my water?

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+nking water, including bottled water, may reasonably be expected to contain east small amounts of some contaminants.
+The presence of contaminants as not necessarily indicate that water poses a health risk.
+More information out contaminants and potential health effects can be obtained by calling the vironmental Protection Agency's Safe Drinking Water Hotline (800-426- ntaminants that may be present in source water include:

-Contaminants that may be present in source water include:
+Microbial contaminants, such as viruses and bacteria, which may come from wage treatment plants, septic systems, agricultural livestock operations, and

-- A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - B. Inorganic contaminants, such as salts and metals, which can be naturallyoccurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming
+Inorganic contaminants, such as salts and metals, which can be naturallycurring or result from urban stormwater runoff, industrial, or domestic stewater discharges, oil and gas production, mining, or farming.
+Pesticides and herbicides, which may come from a variety of sources such agriculture, urban stormwater runoff, and residential uses.

-C. Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.
+Organic chemical contaminants, including synthetic and volatile organic emicals, which are byproducts of industrial processes and petroleum oduction, and can also come from gas stations, urban stormwater runoff, and ptic systems.

-- D. Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - E. Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants, which can be naturally-occurring or be the result oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the Department of Natural Resources prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Department of Health regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+order to ensure that tap water is safe to drink, the Department of Natural sources prescribes regulations which limit the amount of certain ntaminants in water provided by public water systems.
+Department of Health gulations establish limits for contaminants in bottled water which must ovide the same protection for public health.

-Is our water system meeting other rules that govern our operations?
+our water system meeting other rules that govern our perations?

-The Missouri Department of Natural Resources regulates our water system and requires us to test our water on a regular basis to ensure its safety.
-Our system has been assigned the identification number MO4010658 for the purposes of tracking our test results.
-Last year, we tested for a variety of contaminants.
-The detectable results of these tests are on the following pages of this report.
-Any violations of state requirements or standards will be further explained later in this report.
+ie Missouri Department of Natural Resources regulates our water system d requires us to test our water on a regular basis to ensure its safety.
+Our stem has been assigned the identification number MO4010658 for the irposes of tracking our test results.
+Last year, we tested for a variety of ntaminants.
+The detectable results of these tests are on the following pages this report.
+Any violations of state requirements or standards will be further plained later in this report.